ballerina-platform/module-ballerinax-aws.s3/src/amazons3/Module.md

 # Module Overview

-The Amazon S3 client allows you to access Amazon S3 REST API through ballerina.
+The Amazon S3 client allows you to access Amazon S3 REST API through Ballerina.
 The following section provide you the details on connector operations.

 **Buckets Operations**

 The `wso2/amazons3` module contains operations that work with buckets.
-You can list the existing buckets, create a bucket, delete a bucket and list objects in a bucket.
+You can list the existing buckets, create a bucket, delete a bucket, and list objects in a bucket.

 **Objects Operations**